 Capital assets consist of the water reclamation system, vehicles, furniture and equipment valued at historical cost.
 In addition to property and equipment, other direct acquisition costs and certain administrative costs during the construction period have been capitalized.
 When appropriate, costs are reduced by interest earned on construction funds.
 The capitalization threshold for capital assets is \$5,000.

-The assets are depreciated or amortized using the straight-line method.
+The capital assets including intangible right-to-use assets (leases and subscription-based information technology arrangements) are depreciated or amortized using the straight-line method.
 Major repairs are capitalized and depreciated over a shorter estimated useful life.
-When, in the opinion of management, certain assets are impaired, any estimated decline in value is accounted for as a non-operating expense.
-There are no impaired assets as of June 30, 2022.
+When, in the opinion of management, certain assets are impaired, any estimated decline value is accounted for as a nonoperating expense.
+There are no impaired assets as of June 30, 2023.

 Capital Assets Estimated Useful Lives

 Treatment Plant and Reservoir 15 - 50 years

 Interceptor Sewers 20 - 50 years

 Pumping Stations 10 - 50 years

 Mobile Equipment 5 - 15 years

 Office Furniture and Equipment 5 - 15 years

 Vehicles 8 - 15 years

+Intangible right-to-use assets, leases 1+ years, depending on contract terms

+Intangible right-to-use assets, SBITAs 1+ years, depending on contract terms